AFC Women's Club Championship

-The AFC Women's Club Championship is the top-tier women's football club competition in Asia.
-It involves the top clubs from countries affiliated with the Asian Football Confederation (AFC).
-Designed as pilot tournaments, the format will change in 2023 to an invitational tournament, and in 2024 replaced with the launch of the AFC Women's Champions League.
+The AFC Women's Club Championship was the women's football club competition in Asia.
+It involved the top clubs from countries affiliated with the Asian Football Confederation (AFC).
+It was designed as a pilot competition for the AFC Women's Champions League, which was launched in the 2024–25 season.

+History

 The concept of an Asian women's club competition was first recommended in 2018.
 The inaugural championship in 2019 was held as a round-robin tournament among four teams from the east region.
 This was followed by the 2021 championship among four teams from the west region.
-For 2022, seven teams would be split between east and west regions, with winners from the two regions facing off in the final on 22 October 2022.

-The current (2022) champions are Thailand's College of Asian Scholars for the East zone title and Uzbekistan's Sogdiyona Jizzak for the West zone title.
+The last edition of the tournament was held in 2023; the Asian Football Confederation had initially decided to cancel the final match after the group stage since the tournament was only intended to be a pilot for the AFC Women's Champions League.
+However, following backlash, they decided to hold the final match, where Japan's Urawa Red Diamonds defeated South Korea's Incheon Hyundai Steel Red Angels 2–1.